cortexlabs/cortex/README.md

 # Deploy machine learning models in production

-Cortex is an open source platform for deploying machine learning models—trained with nearly any framework—as production web services.
+Cortex is an open source platform for deploying machine learning models as production web services.

 <br>